westerndigitalcorporation/zonedstorage.io/docs/linux/zbd-api.md

 ### Zone Size and Number of Zones

 Linux&reg; kernel version 4.20 introduced two new commands: one to obtain a zoned device's zone size (`BLKGETZONESZ`), and one to obtain the total number of zones of the device (`BLKGETNRZONES`).
-Both commands take a pointer to an unsigned 32-bit integer variable as an argument, and the zone-size value or the number of zones will be returned.
+Both commands take a pointer to an unsigned 32-bit integer variable as an argument, and both commands return the zone-size value or the number of zones.
 The following sample C code illustrates the use of these commands.

 ```c
 #include <linux/blkzoned.h>